-Parental Alienation not only has detrimental affects on the mental health of affected children, but also on the targeted parent.
-And all too often the family of the targeted parent are also alienated from the children too.
+Parental alienation not only has detrimental affects on the mental health of affected children, but also on the targeted parents, step-parents and grandparents.
+In fact all too often the whole extended family of the targeted parent is also alienated from the children too.

 A targeted family member, be a parent, grandparent, aunt or uncle who has been alienated against a child will experience feelings of grief and loss.

 First of all, realise that you are not alone.
 There are an incalculable number of alienated family members out there.

 Amongst our team are parents affected by parental alienation and amongst them, qualified mental health professionals.*

 As a movement our aim is to provide support and/or advice in a number of ways: